Purdue-CS193/homework-0-annagrube/index.md

+## Anna's First CS193 Homework

+Favorite things about CS193
+- taught by people who have been in my shoes
+- super chill class
+- only meets once a week

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.